 - Take another number, say, 2345

-- It can be seen that the number 2345 is divisible by 5.
+- Since, the number ends with 5, therefore, it is divisible by 5.

 One of the shortcuts to finding the prime numbers are given below.